apache/arrow-site/_posts/2022-05-16-datafusion-8.0.0.md

-In addition, we have added several foundational features to drive even more advanced query processing into DataFusion, focusing on running arbitrary queries larger than available memory, and pushing the envelope for performance of sorting, grouping and joining even
+In addition, we have added several foundational features to drive even more advanced query processing into DataFusion, focusing on running arbitrary queries larger than available memory, and pushing the envelope for performance of sorting, grouping, and joining even
 further:

 - Morsel-Driven Scheduler based on ["Morsel-Driven Parallelism: A NUMA-Aware Query